chriswhong/class-7-demo/README.md

 # class-7-demo
  in-class demo for the final web mapping class

- This demo will incorporate fontawesome icons, bootstrap for layout and components, google fonts, a favicon, and more.
+ This demo incorporates fontawesome icons, bootstrap for layout and components, google fonts, a favicon, and more.

  ## About the Class